-The semi-formal dress code for boys is as follows: dress pants (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
+- Boys must wear dress pants (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
 No dyed hair or hats.
-Hair should be trimmed appropriately.

-The semi-formal dress code for girl is as follows: modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress pants.
+Hair should be trimmed appropriately - Girls must wear modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress pants.
 Bare midriffs are not acceptable.
-Modestlycut sleeveless tops/dresses are allowed; ladies may not wear strapless, spaghetti-strap, or tank tops.
+Modestly cut sleeveless tops/dresses are allowed; ladies may not wear strapless, spaghetti-strap, or tank tops.
 Girls should wear dress shoes.
 No flip-flops.
 No dyed hair or hats.
 Hair should be trimmed and styled appropriately.